lk-geimfari/mimesis/README.md

 'AMQP'
 ```

-Keep in mind that the library supports more than nineteen data providers and it's means that you can create data for almost anything you want:
+Keep in mind that the library supports more than twenty data providers and it's means that you can generate data for almost anything you want (really):
 ```python
 >>> from mimesis import UnitSystem